-Printed name of dependent adult (ward):

-OPTION 1 - Photographs: Photographs of my child/ward, including photos of his/her face, may help the study doctors better understand the condition in the family and help with the interpretation of Whole Genome Sequencing results.
-I understand that I have the option of deciding whether or not to have photos of my child/ward taken.
-Any photos taken will only be viewed by the study team members, and will have the same protections as the rest of my child's/ward's research data but will be stored separately from the other research data.
-If the study doctors feel it is important to include my child's/ward's photos in a future scientific presentation or publication, I will be re-contacted and asked for separate consent, and I will have the right to say 'yes' or 'no' to this.

-YES, I agree to have photographs of my child/ward taken for the purposes of this research study.

-NO, I do NOT agree to have photographs of my child/ward taken.

-OPTION 2 - Re-Contact for Future Research Studies

-I understand that new research studies may be of interest to my family.
-I can choose whether I wish to be re-contacted about future research opportunities for my child/ward.
-If I agree to be re-contacted, it does not mean my child/ward has to participate in any future research projects.
+OPTIONAL CONSENT CHECKBOXES- DEPENDENT ADULT participant Printed name of dependent adult (ward): OPTION 1 - Photographs: Photographs, including photos of his/her face, may help the study doctors better understand the condition in the family and help with the interpretation of Whole Genome Sequencing results.
+I understand that I have the option of deciding whether or not to have photos of the person I represent taken.
+Any photos taken will only be viewed by the study team members, and will have the same protections as the rest of their research data but will be stored separately from the other research data.
+If the study doctors feel it is important to include photos in a future scientific presentation or publication, I will be re-contacted and asked for separate consent , and I will have the right to say 'yes' or 'no' to this.
+Please check one box below. ☐ YES, I agree to have photographs of the person I represent taken for the purposes of this research study. □ NO, I do NOT agree to have photographs taken.
+OPTION 2 - Re-Contact for Future Research Studies I understand that new research studies may be of interest to the family.
+I can choose whether I wish to be re-contacted about future research opportunities for the person I represent.
+If I agree to be re-contacted, it does not mean the person I represent has to participate in any future research projects.
 I will have the right to say 'yes' or 'no' to participating in any future studies that are presented to me.

-YES, I agree to be contacted in the future to learn about a new research study.

-NO, I do NOT agree to be contacted in the future to learn about a new research study.
+Please check one box below.
+YES, I agree to be contacted in the future to learn about a new research study. □ NO, I do NOT agree to be contacted in the future to learn about a new research study.